rdgao/rdgao.github.io/_posts/2020-09-16-neuromatch-academy2020.md

 Whoa, that got kind of long.
 Well, these are my thoughts from this whole experience, which has been incredibly rewarding and a definite highlight in this dumpster fire year of 2020.
 I could not recommend it more to people, either as a TA, student, volunteer, or mentor (or all of the above), and at the rate that this team iterates to improve, I'm sure NMA2021 will be even better.

 ---
+**EDIT: details on pGLM and LNP.**
+JP: "One quick note on GLM vs the LNP model.
+(I agree the differences are subtle, but there are a few key diffs!)
+1) GLM assumes a fixed nonlinearity (eg exponential, sigmoid), whereas fitting the LNP model generally involves fitting the nonlinearity.
+(Technically, if you fit the nonlinearity along with the filter, you wouldn't call it a GLM!).
+2) The nonlinearity in GLM must be monotonic, whereas LNP nonlinearity can have arbitrary shape (eg quadratic).
+3) LNP model can have multiple filters, whose outputs are combined nonlinearly (i.e. via a multi-dimensional nonlinearity), whereas GLM uses a single linear projection of the input.
+NB: the "maximally informative dimensions" (MID) estimator proposed by Sharpee et al 2004 is simply a maximum-likelihood estimator for the LNP model (albeit framed in terms of information instead of log-likelihood) [ref][MID_ref] (...)
+Although one additional complication is that with Poisson GLMs, it's common to use spike history as input... which makes the resulting spike trains non-Poisson.
+Generally people *don't* (for whatever reason) do this with LNP models.
+As a result, pGLM models can capture non-Poisson spiking statistics, whereas (standard) LNP models can't.
+When I was working on these models during my PhD, Eero Simoncelli wanted to call pGLM with spike-history the "recurrent LNP" model, which I think is nice, but Liam won out and (following Wilson Truccolo & Emery Brown) we stuck with GLM."

+---